Excel 365 New Functions Training Course

 Tired of typing complicated, nested IF formulas?
 They are difficult to do but even harder to comprehend.
 Both IFS and SWITCH make the iterative process much easier and LET eliminates repetition.

-• SWITCH Similar to IFS, but this function evaluates an expression against a list of values in order, and returns the first matching result.
-If no results match, the “else” is returned.
+• SWITCH is similar to IFS, but this function evaluates an expression against a list of values in order, and returns the first matching result.
+If no results match, the “else” is returned

-• LET When you enter the same expression multiple times in a formula, Excel calculates the result multiple times.
+• When you enter the same expression multiple times in a formula, Excel calculates the result multiple times.
 LET allows you to store intermediate values as variables.
-The result is simpler and more efficient formulas.
+The result is simpler and more efficient formulas

 If you’ve ever suffered the delights of lookup formulas using Excel functions like VLOOKUP, HLOOKUP, MATCH and INDEX, then you’re going to love these new functions.